ethereumproject/go-ethereum/README.md

 *Only the `name` field is optional.
 Geth will panic if any required field is missing, invalid, or in conflict with another flag.
 This renders `--chain-config` __incompatible__ with `--chain`, `--bootnodes`, and `--testnet`.
 It remains __compatible__ with `--data-dir`.*

-To learn more about external chain configuration, please visit the [External Chain Configuration Wiki page]().
+To learn more about external chain configuration, please visit the [External Command Line Options Wiki page](https://github.com/ethereumproject/go-ethereum/wiki/Command-Line-Options.md).

 ##### Create the rendezvous point